coderdc13/time_series/README.md

 # Conclusion

 It is important to leverage different models before deciding on a market transaction.
 Regardless of whether the P values exceed the given standard value of .05, ARMA, ARIMA, and GARCH models may help a purchase/sell/hold decision.
 In addition, in it is important to evaluate the quality of a model by comparison of root mean squared error values from in-sample (training) data and out-of-sample (testing) data.
 This assignment led the student-author to compose models, test the models, and leverage the models in the decision making process.
+In terms of discrepancies, Instructor AN kindly noted that differing values may come from a controlled identified item in the starter code.
+It is important to heed the warnings of the Instructor Corps and preserve one's own personal judgment in terms of market decisions; models may help, but one cannot depend on models for trading decisions.

 (Nota Bene: 99.99% of this work comes directly from listed sources, class material (including and especially the starter notebooks) Instructor GS, Instructor KS, Instructor AN, and Tutor, Ms. LT!)